georgegiam/DYB/README.md

 # Disclaimer

-**Τhe developers do not bear any responsibility in case of loss of property**
+**Τhe developers do not bear any responsibility in case of loss of property.
+Play responsibly**